Guidance

 ISA repair ‘Investor error’

-If you find out from the investor that they have exceeded the overall ISA subscription limit in the current year, you can advise the investor the excess and any related gains can be removed to correct the error.
+If you find out from the investor that they have exceeded the overall ISA subscription limit in the current year, you can advise the investor the excess and any related gains will be removed to correct the error.
+The investor should provide you with instructions on which subscriptions should be removed.

 If the oversubscription occurred in previous years, you should tell the investor that HMRC will contact them in due course.
 You should not give any advice to customers, as you may not have all the relevant facts or be certain of the action that HMRC will take.

-This is except for Lifetime ISA, where the manager must contact HMRC.
+For all Lifetime ISA repairs, the manager must contact HMRC.

 If HMRC find the oversubscription without being notified, then we will inform you and the investor of the error and what action to take.

-If the investor wishes to contact HMRC to discuss an error, they can phone the Income Tax general enquiries helpline.
+If the investor wishes to contact HMRC to discuss an error, they can contact the Income Tax general enquiries helpline.

 An ISA is not eligible for repair if it’s invalid because: